Paulemann/service.vdr.archive/README.md

 The addon installs both a service and a script.
 The script can be invoked from the kodi GUI and lets you select locally stored VDR recordings for archiving.
-A link to the selected recordings will be placed in the configured scan folder.
-The service will periodically monitor the scan folder for changes and convert all newly added items one by one into a mp4 video file at the configured destination.
+A link to the selected recordings will be placed in a temporary folder for processing.
+The service will periodically monitor this folder and convert all newly added items one by one into a mp4 video file at the configured destination.

 If a file is currently being played or recorded conversion is postponed until playback/recording has completed.
 Any ongoing recording is marked with a leading 'T' (to signal an active timer) in the selection list.
-Accordingly, titles that were successfully archived are marked with a leaing 'A' in the selection list - unless the source has been removed.
+Accordingly, titles that were successfully archived are marked with a leading 'A' in the selection list - unless the source has been removed.

 The following optional settings can be configured:
 - Remove the source file after successful conversion